September 7, 1997: 16-year-old Hingis wins youngest Slam final in Open Era history

 In 1978, the US Open left the West Side Tennis Club, who was now too small for such an important event, for the USTA National Tennis Center, located in Flushing Meadows, New York.
 The Tennis Center was one of the biggest tennis complexes in the world: its centre court was the Louis Armstrong Stadium, which had a capacity of 14,000 spectators.

-In 1997, a new center court, the Arthur Ashe Stadium, was inaugurated.
+In 1997, a new centre court, the Arthur Ashe Stadium, was inaugurated.
 With 23,000 seats, it was the biggest tennis arena in the world.

 Although she had not turned 17 yet, Martina Hingis was the heavy favourite for the 1997 US Open.
 That year, she had become world No 1, claimed nine titles, triumphed at both the Australian Open and Wimbledon, and reached the final at Roland-Garros.
 Prior to the US Open, she had lost only two matches since the start of the year.
 At Flushing Meadows, she confirmed her domination on the tour, dropping an average of four games per match on her way to the final, where she was to face Venus Williams.